farleyknight/java-lsp-diagram-generator/docs/java_lsp.md

         *   `workspaceRoot?: string` // To be dynamically set or configured
         *   `initializationOptions?: any`
     *   **Object: `defaultLspConfig: JavaLspConfig`** (example default values)
 *   **`src/services/call_hierarchy_service.ts`**: This higher-level service will utilize `lsp_client.ts` to perform the sequence of LSP calls needed to build a call hierarchy for a given method.
 It will manage the state of the recursive search and aggregate the results.
+Given the limitations with JDT LS's `callHierarchy/prepare` (as noted earlier), this service will also be responsible for invoking an AST parsing service (like `AstParserService` from the `java-ast` integration) to parse method bodies and refine outgoing call information, particularly by analyzing control flow.
     *   **Class: `CallHierarchyService`**
         *   **Properties:**
             *   `lspClient: LspClient`